Ingram Street: Re-naming of the street

 Back Cow Lone was re-named to Ingram Street in 1781.
 The street was re-named in honour of Archibald Ingram, a Tobacco Lord, who became Lord Provost of Glasgow in the 1760s.

 Landmarks

 At the western end of the street at the junction with Queen Street is the Gallery of Modern Art in Royal Exchange Square.
 There are several local landmarks on Ingram Street itself, such as the Italian Centre, the old Sheriff Court, Ramshorn Theatre, the Hutchesons' Hall and the Corinthian club amongst others.
-Ingram Street has, in recent years, became a haven for upmarket retailers such as Polo Ralph Lauren, who operate their only UK only store outwith London on Ingram Street.
+Ingram Street has, in recent years, become a haven for upmarket retailers such as Polo Ralph Lauren, who operate a store on Ingram Street.
 United Colors of Benetton, Mulberry, GANT, Crombie, Bose and Jigsaw among others also have stores on the street, with Brora expected to open in September 2017.
 Pretty Green opened their first permanent store on Ingram Street after the success of their pop-up store.